hindu-comm/weblogs/manasataramgini/2018/07/2018-07-12_the-ghost-in-the-tattered-gattermann.md

 Vidrum: “I’m sure you can do more.
 Could you not summon him by some other means.”
 Somakhya: “We could, if you are willing to be a medium, do a bhūtadarśana.
 But the last time I did it you said you never wanted to be one again.”
 Vidrum: “That’s OK.
 I think I am game for it again for I think there is something sinister about this book.”
 Lootika: “OK we shall try a Kapālīśa Bhairava-Raktacāmuṇḍā-prayoga to draw the entity to give you a bhūtadarśana.”
-Somakhya: “No Lootika\!
+Somakhya: “No Lootika!
 We might need that prayoga soon for something more serious and we do not want to deploy it right now.
 Since were are sarvādhikārin-s we shall deploy the prayoga of Sahasrāra and Viṣvaksena along with his Karimukha-s to bring out the resident.”